thiagosanches/audio-comedy-cafe/README.md

 ![Alt text](image-2.png)

 This is true if your meeting has ended and you've started a new one.
 You'll need to switch it again in the new meeting.
+Additionally, if you shut down your computer, you'll need to run the [load.sh](./load.sh) script again.